Research Groups

 Group Lead(s): Randall Harp, Juniper L. Lovato

-The University of Vermont (UVM) Computational Ethics Lab is a research group located in the Vermont Complex Systems Center.
+The University of Vermont (UVM) Computational Ethics Lab is a research group located in the Vermont Complex Systems Institute.
 Our team brings together a post-disciplinary group of researchers, faculty, and students working in complex systems, data science, mathematics, computer science, and philosophy.
 This research group works to gain a deeper understanding of the ethical impacts of modern socio-technological systems.
 Research areas include: multi-level data ethics, privacy, distributed consent, and network structure and dynamics of data flow.

 Computational Finance Lab